alanwilter/GenEditID/planning.md

   - report with pdf or link to website
   - bam files
 - Current webapp - what needs to be finished?
-  - Results table need to be updated with the right columns and one line per samples
+  - [ ] Results table need to be updated with the right columns and one line per samples
-  - Add result comments on project and add it on edit project
+  - [ ] Add result comments on project and add it on edit project
+  - [ ] Finish scoring with protein ratio 800/700 vs KO average
+  - [ ] Scale scoring system to 100%
-  - Check project type: knock-in and knock-out
+  - [x] Check project type: knock-in and knock-out - it is in!
-  - Merge growth and abundance plots into one
+  - [ ] Merge growth and abundance plots into one
-  - Sample tab: update well name on plot to match the one in table
+  - [x] Sample tab: update well name on plot to match the one in table
 - Update loading data via webapp and ngs results manually
 - Load ngs results for knock-in project 3
 - Export selection of results not all results
+- Add growth slope calculation

 - How it went?
 What we could do better?
   - R/Shiny to Python/Pyramid: is it normal process? nope but lots of learning
   - Agile way of working is great